Teikane/yukitengen-blog/_posts/2021-10-03-upcoming-muv-luv-alternative-anime.md

 ### Expectations for the anime

 It is worrying that only Alternative is being adapted as the audience should have an understanding difference between the two worlds.
-This fear would have been alleviated if the Alternative anime had a decent run time.
-Alternative currently is projected to to have one cour.
+This fear would have been alleviated if the Alternative anime has a decent run time.
+Alternative currently is projected to have one cour.

-The episode count will be difficult with just Alternative 50 hour story and not counting the first two entries.
+The episode count will be difficult with Alternative 50 hour story and not even counting the first two entries.
 Let us compare with the commonly considered successful visual novel adaption.

 * Clannad is about 80 hours.
 It took 47 episodes to comfortable tell its story.
 * Steins;Gate is about 40 hours.
 It took 24 episodes to be an successful adaptation.
 * Fate/stay Night is about 80 hours.
 It took 50 episodes and three movies to fully adapt.

-1 episode set up the world

-2 episode plot academy
+Base on the trailer footage it safe to assume it is the start of Alternative up to Operation 21.
+Even cutting all the techno-babble scenes it will be a very tight.
+Chances are very slim th